hommealone/helpful-wp-functions/README.md

     }
 });
 /** ==========================================================================
+ * Enhancements for Quicktags
- * Enhancements for the AddQuicktags plugin
+ * These can be enhancements for the AddQuicktags plugin or independent from it.
  *
  * See: https://kinsta.com/blog/wordpress-text-editor/
  * See also: https://wordpress.org/plugins/addquicktag/